danr/hipspec/README.md

                , fun1 "mirror" mirror
                ]

-For polymorphic functions, just enter some concrete and rich data type as `Int`.
+You need to give concrete, monoromorphic signatures to polymorphic functions (and variables).
+QuickSpec gives you one which is called A. You can see it as a skolem type.
+In fact, as you might have guessed, it's a newtype wrapper around `Int`.
 To be able to translate from QuickSpec's internal representation to HipSpec's, the string of functions and data constructors needs to match up exactly as they are named in the source code.
+This sometimes does not work.
+If this happens you can raise an [issue](https://github.com/danr/hipspec/issues).

 Now, we are good to go.
 Compile this and run: